sensapex/umsdk/README.md

 - function names are changed from ump_foo_bar to um_foo_bar if function is usable for multiple type of Sensapex devices i.e. not only manipulators (uMp).

+- positions are floating point numbers in um instead of integers in nm.

 - major efforts have been done to simplify and harmonize the SDK, which includes removing alternative function variants and simplified API version.
 There is now dev_id argument for all functions except for the functions not related to certain uMx device